GitCats/Biteme/API_spec.md

                                    password: 'abc'
                                   }

-POST /api/owner/signup => When an owner inputs an email, this will check against the database to
+POST /api/owner/signup => When an owner inputs an email address, this will check against the
-                          see if it already exists; if it doesn't then it will create it and save the password associated with it (after hashing it) to the restaurants database & then send back a 201 (created) response.
+                          database to see if it already exists; if it doesn't then it will create it and save the password associated with it (after hashing it) to the restaurants database & then send back a 201 (created) response.

                     request body: {
                                    email: 'person@gmail.com',